-Applicants to the joint MA program with Library Sciences or Secondary Education submit a single application that must be approved for admission by both departments concerned.
-Applicants for the joint MA/JD submit separate applications to the Columbus School of Law and the Department of History.
-The application to History is usually submitted after matriculation at the Law School.
+Applicants for the joint MA/MSLIS complete one application to the university, but must submit all parts of the application required by both departments.
+Each department makes admissions decisions separately, so admission to one does not necessarily guarantee admission to the other.
+Applicants for the joint MA/JD submit separate applications to the Columbus School of Law and the Department of History and Anthropology.
+The application to History is usually submitted after matriculation at the law school.